 In addition to the core offer, there are extra visits for KS2.
-Year 3 have a team building day, Year 4 do a one night sleepover, Year 5 do 2 nights away and Year 6 do 4 nights away
+Year 3 have a team building day, Year 4 do a Pyjama party, Year 5 do 2 nights away and Year 6 do 4 nights away

 Nursery have one trip and one curriculum day.
 Reception do one trip and 2 curriculum days.